kevinwatson/church-broadcasts/README.md

 If you share the hardware and laptop with other congregations that attend in the same building, there are a number of items that need to be checked before starting the live stream.
 Here's a checklist of those items.

-1. Set stream key
+1. Set the YouTube stream key
 1. Check that all of the cables are plugged in tight
 1. Check video input
-   1. If the video isn’t working, double click video capture device in the sources panel and choose the hd264 webcam USB from the drop down
+   1. If the video isn’t working, double click video capture device in the sources panel and choose the hd264 webcam USB option from the drop down
 1. Check audio input
    1. Turn on the main sound system next to the bishop's chair
-   1. Tap the microphone and I f sound isn’t coming through the microphone, Double click audio input capture in the sources panel and choose the usb audio source from the drop down
+   1. Tap the microphone and if sound isn’t coming through the microphone, double click audio input capture in the sources panel and choose the usb audio source from the drop down
+   1. Set the audio mixer slider almost all of the way to the right, so that when they’re speaking, it often goes in the yellow area but rarely in the red
 1. Check video settings
-   1. Base resolution: 1280x720 (anything higher will require more bandwidth and possibly dropped frames)
+   1. Base resolution: 1280x720 (anything higher will require more bandwidth and possibly cause dropped frames)
 1. Start stream
 1. Open link on separate device like your phone